Saummya/Saummya/README.md

-Working Professional
+Working Professional /
-Currently employed at Infosys Limited as a Digital Specialist Engineer Student from Electronics and Communication Engineering Department Working on some good skills to enhance my professional and technical capabilities and knowledge to be a part of an organization that recognizes the value of hard work and trusts me with responsibilities and challenges.
+Currently employed at Infosys Limited as a Digital Specialist Engineer / Student from Electronics and Communication Engineering Department / Working on some good skills to enhance my professional and technical capabilities and knowledge to be a part of an organization that recognizes the value of hard work and trusts me with responsibilities and challenges./
 * Current working as a Data Scientist
 * Trained in Java Full Stack Development
 * 5⭐ on Hackerrank for Python Programming.